hetalang/heta-specifications/classes.md

 **Parent:** [_Simple](#_simple)

 This is class describing user defined mathematical functions.
-See [math expression](#math-expression).
+See [MathExpr](#MathExpr).

 This is **unscoped** class.